sindre0830/Weather-Events/README.md

 #### Design Decisions

-###### Technologies used:
+##### Technologies used

-- The technologies we are going to use are Firestore, OpenStack and Docker.
+The technologies we are going to use are Firestore, OpenStack and Docker.
+We are using firestore for caching.
+The weather data are stored for 6 hours.
+Whether or not the geocoords are stored depends on the importance of the selected location.
-- We are using firestore for caching.
-When a request is sent to an endpoint, we check if a similar request is already stored in the database.
-If that is the case, we get the data from there.
-    - The weather data is stored for 6 hours.
-    - The geocoords data depends on the importance of the selected location.
 If it has a low importance, it is stored for 3 hours.
 If the importance is high, it is stored in a file.
-    - The data about holidays is stored until the year changes.
-    - Data about countries, capitals and alpha2code is stored locally
+The data about holidays are stored until the year change.
+Data regarding countries, capitals and alpha2code are stored in files as well.

 #### Structure